bluebrown/cloud-vim/README.md

 The purpose of this project is to provide a highly accessible IDE, with low requirements.
 Deploy an instance of this image, exec or ssh into it and start coding / pair coding.

-It is as easy as cloning or initializing a git repo, edit some code with all the goodies of an IDE, and commit at the end of your session.
+It is as easy as cloning or initializing a git repository, edit some code with all the goodies of an IDE, and commit at the end of your session.

 ## Getting Started